vincemic/ai-diagram-imp/USER_GUIDE.md

   - Text color / background color
     - Defaults for newly added nodes: text color `#000000` (black), background color `#ADD8E6` (light blue)
 - Drag a node: press and hold on the node shape, move the pointer, release to set its new position.
 The diagram state updates live and any subsequent JSON export includes the new `x`/`y` and any updated `data` fields.
+- Create an edge: press on the small circular connection handle (right side of a node) and drag to another node.
+Release over a *different* node to create a directed edge.
+A dashed temporary guide line appears while dragging.
+- Target arrowhead: use the Arrow selector in the toolbar to change the default arrowhead style (None, Standard, Circle, Diamond, Tee) for newly created edges.
 - Use **New** (inside the hamburger menu) to reset to a blank diagram (title set to "Untitled Diagram").

 ## 5. Importing JSON